keisoko/freeCodeCampTributePage/README.md

     User Story: I can view a tribute page with an image and text.

     User Story: I can click on a link that will take me to an external website with further information on the topic.

-    Remember to use Read-Search-Ask if you get stuck.

-    When you are finished, click the "I've completed this challenge" button and include a link to your CodePen.

-    You can get feedback on your project by sharing it with your friends on Facebook.

 I am still learning.
 I love anime and sci-fi and fantasy audiobooks.